henryjuho/uspopgen/README.md

 ### GATK SNP calling

-We will perform SNP calling of the 10 birds using the shell script called **gatk_snp_calling.sh**.
-Due to time constraints we will run the last strep of the GATK pipeline.
+We will perform SNP calling of the 10 birds using the shell script called ```gatk_snp_calling.sh```.
+Due to time constraints we will only run the last step of the GATK pipeline.
 Here we use the *GenotypeGVCFs* tool to produce the VCF files from the 10 gVCF files in ```data/gvcf_files```.
-(The gVCF used as input files were produced using the GATK HaplotypeCaller program.)
+(The gVCF used as input files were produced using the GATK *HaplotypeCaller* tool.)

 If you wish to take a look at the gatk command inside the shell script you can use ```less``` command as follows